PinYuanChen/pinyuan.github.io/_posts/2022-12-25-rxswift-mvvm-binidng.md

 tag: [swift, mvvm, rxswift]
 ---

-You might have read many articles talking about how to bind view models via RxSwift.
+You might have read many articles about how to bind view models via RxSwift.
 But most of them are not suitable for practical use cases.
 Here I want to share with you how I use MVVM along with RxSwift in my job, and it is

 * Easy to track data flow
 * Scalable for complex scenarios